SEASSI Student Application Form

 Acknowledgement: Students who are currently enrolled at any institution must be in good standing at that home institution at the time of application and remain in good standing through the SEASSI program.*

 Acknowledgement: I consent to my name, pronouns, and email being shared with my instructor prior to the beginning of courses.
-(Should you be accepted to WISLI, it will be necessary to share your name, pronouns, and email address with your instructor prior to the beginning of courses).*
+(Should you be accepted to WISLI, it will be necessary to share this information with your instructor prior to the beginning of courses).*